-Each month you’ll receive a newsflash with the top stories impacting dementia and how you can get involved.
-Just fill out this form and you’re on your way.
+Each month you’ll receive a Campaigner newsflash with the top stories impacting dementia and how you can get involved.

 “I really wanted to do something that would make a difference to those affected by dementia, but as I’m not a scientist I needed to find something else.
 Being a Campaigner means I can raise awareness of the need to invest in research with the people who have the power to bring about change.

 “Seeing the progress you can make as a Campaigner is definitely the best part, it felt like a real achievement when I organised the lab tour with my MP.
 I’d encourage anyone thinking about becoming a Campaigner to sign up.
 If we don’t do it, who will?”

 Campaigner since 2015